ZQF-ReVN/RxCMVS/README.md

 hook the pack stream create function to get the pack stream obj, use that obj to extract pack files via input file name.

 ### VFS_Hook
-enable replace file without repack via hook the interface for reading files.
+patch files without repack via hook the interface for reading files.

 ## More
 - [note](/etc)